The Tie that Binds

 - Aftermath.
 When one side destroys or subsumes the other, the latter’s culture is significantly modified or simply disappears.
 Deadlock is another possibility, leading to mutual exhaustion, eventually forcing peace and coexistence.
 Exhaustion may, in fact, alter the perception of both protagonists.
 If they have suffered enough loss or become weakened to the point where they are vulnerable to other (even common) threats, the process of polarisation will be reversed and peace obtained.

 A clear example of Polarisation dynamics today

-In today’s world 2019 the reader need look no further than to China as an example of a rising Empire in primary polarisation going through stages 2 and 3 with the suppression of the Urgars and population of Hong Kong.
-On the other side of the equation Americas response to Chinas rise is clearly one of secondary Polarisation.
+In today’s world, the reader need look no further than to China as an example of a rising empire in primary polarisation going through stages 2 and 3 with the suppression of the Uyghurs and population of Hong Kong.
+On the other side of the equation, America’s response to China’s rise is clearly one of secondary polarisation.